mariobox/mariosanchez.org/content/tutor.md

 <p class="centered"><img src="/img/msc-li.jpg" class="profile small round"></p>
 <h2 class="centered">Mario Sanchez Carrion</h2>

-👋 Hi, I’m Mario and I am currently helping students learn **Middle School** and **High School Math**, as well as preparing them for the **SAT Math Test**.

-I strive to explain complex subjects in a simple manner, often by way of examples, and to create the conditions so that students overcome their fear of math and enjoy the learning process.🌱
+👋 Hi, I’m Mario.
+After 30 years in the corporate world, I am now pursuing my passion for math and teaching by helping middle school and high school students understand the basic concepts of algebra, geometry, trigonometry and other common math topics.
+I am also working with students who want to prepare for the math section of the **SAT**, **ACT**, and **ASVAB** tests.

+My experience in teaching comes not from a traditional education background, but from the corporate world.
+One of my most important tasks was to give presentations that required me to distill and simplify complex concepts, and keep my audience engaged.
+I am now using those same skills in my math tutoring sessions.🌱

+I firmly believe that math is not difficult: it is just poorly taught.
+During my tutoring sessions I make sure that my students master the basics first.
+I also use examples to make the concepts less abstract and easier to understand.
+My goal is to help students overcome their fear of math, enjoy the learning process, and do well in class and tests.

 <h3 class="centered">📱 (954) 309-1077</h3>

 ### Areas of Expertise

 🎯 Arithmetic

+🎯 Pre-Algebra

 🎯 Algebra I